 • Board certified since 1995 in civil trial advocacy and civil pretrial practice advocacy (2012) by the National Board of Legal Specialty Certification (www.nblsc.us)

-• Listed for 25 consecutive years as an AV Lawyer in Martindale-Hubbell
+• Listed for over 25 consecutive years as an AV Lawyer in Martindale-Hubbell

 • Chambers USA listed one of the leading attorneys in general commercial litigation for several consecutive years